 His first significant success came in the 1921 Doncaster Handicap when he prepared the lightly weighted three-year-old filly, Speciality, a daughter of Persian Knight, for J. J. Leahy and some heavy backing at the eleventh hour on the course resulted in a substantial win for the stable.
+A young Jack Toohey sported the ‘green, yellow sash, red cap’ for J. J. Leahy that day and he gave the horse a heady ride at 33/1.
 On that memorable occasion, Lewis was resplendent in a bowler hat, and it was to become his trademark during his rise to prominence.
 There was eventually established a racecourse rumour in later years that whenever old Dan sported his bowler, he fancied the chances of his horses that day.
 Just six months after that Doncaster, Speciality gave Lewis his second significant success when she took out The A.J.C.
 Metropolitan.
-A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any one horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.
+A first-class mare, she later won an Autumn Stakes at Randwick by a neck from the great David, on a day when there was no pace on for the favourite; and to the extent that any single horse sets up a trainer, Speciality was that horse in the life of Dan Lewis.

 In the autumn of 1945 and with the end of the war clearly in view, there was an unprecedented boom in the number of yearlings on offer and the amounts brought by them in the sales ring – it was a boom that would continue into the following year when prices soared, and turnover broke all-time records.
 Among the clients that had approached Dan Lewis to purchase on their behalf at the Easter Yearling Sales of 1945 were W. Morrison, one of Sydney’s biggest food caterers and the colourful Frank Spurway, who had previously gone close to winning the A.J.C.
 Derby with Soorak back in 1922; and when Dan Lewis studied the William Inglis catalogue the trainer was seeking strains of stamina that might give him yet another Sydney Cup winner, not to mention his first Derby.